verein-fuer-elektro-akustik/velak.klingt.org/content/help.md

 * `aliases`: List of aliases this artists will aslo be available
 * `email`: Email address of the artist

+Be aware that changing an artists name removes the relationship to events.

 ---

 ### Locations